 This is a conversation that we’ve had before.
 In fact, it’s made the news on several occasions, and even been the reason behind some of the “Conserve Our Planet” protests that have been going on.
 The mercury levels in the seas, lakes, and oceans have exponentially increased over the years, and the ripple effects have been seen in the seafood that we consume.

-Any cat that’s been poisoned by methylmercury will be numb at some point, appear weak, depressed, anxious, and even irritable.
+Any cat that’s been poisoned by methylmercury will appear weak, depressed, anxious, and even irritable.
 All these are nothing more than symptoms, as the main problem will be in the nervous system.
 That’s the area most affected by mercury.

 And for the record, there’s no cure for this type of poisoning.
-The vet could help you manage the symptoms, but there won’t be much to do except to wait it out and hope things go back to normal.
+Your vet could help you manage the symptoms, but neurologic and renal damage is irreversible.

 A good fraction of the shrimp that we consume has been imported from other countries.
 As a matter of fact, if we had to work with a percentage, we’d say about 80 percent of our shrimp are imports because that’s the only way the market could meet the demand.
 And although we appreciate this increased supply, their qualities are questionable.

 The imported shrimp are all farm-raised.
 And since farm-raised shrimp is very susceptible to different diseases, farmers in those countries always use antibiotics to treat them beforehand.
 We don’t really know how these antibiotics will affect your cat’s health, but we’re assuming it’s bad seeing as the FDA banned them.

 Regrettably, the FDA has been stretched thin lately, so they can’t check everything that crosses our borders.
 That means you could be feeding your cat farm-raised shrimp with antibiotics in it.